 7: Fated Retribution

 Updated: Mar.
 15th, 2022

 is one of the first Street Fighter characters to really say "EVIL," besides

 good old M. Bison

 of course.
-Akuma's moves are based off of Ken's
+Akuma's moves are based on Ken's

-& Ryu's, which makes sense considering the storyline.
-In the later of the
+& Ryu's, which actually makes sense considering the storyline.
+In the latter of the

 Style / Moveset